sjiaire/cr-site-natacha/content/rental_houses/spotless-gacuriro.md

 {{< figure src="/images/uploads/053-14.jpg" >}}

-{{< figure src="/images/uploads/053-15.jpg" >}}

 {{< /gallery >}}

 {{< load-photoswipe >}}

 **Furnished 4-Bedroom House for Rent - Gacuriro**

-Stay in this Classic 4-bedroom furnished house located in the family-friendly estate of Vision 2020 in Gacuriro nearby.
+Stay in this classic 4-bedroom furnished house located in the family-friendly estate of Vision 2020 in Gacuriro nearby Airtel Data Centre.
 Gacuriro is a quiet neighborhood with lots of parks and beautiful views.

 This spotless 2-storey residence is vast and neat.
 On the ground floor, it has a comfortable lounge, a fully-equipped kitchen with a washer and a bright en suite bedroom.
 Upstairs, there are 3 spacious en suite bedrooms with bath tubs including one with a walk-in closet, a study room and a balcony with a pretty view.
-In addition, high-speed internet is available!

 Outdoor, there is a wide terrace, a small garden, large parking space and staff quarters.

 It is a peaceful home!

 ---